sinaptik-ai/pandas-ai/README.md

 #### Docker Sandbox

-You can run PandaAI in a Docker sandbox, providing a secure, isolated environment to execute code safely and mitigate the risk of malicious attacks.
+You can run PandasAI in a Docker sandbox, providing a secure, isolated environment to execute code safely and mitigate the risk of malicious attacks.

 ##### Python Requirements